sanathusk/nhvr/README.md

 ### Server

-bhvr uses Hono as a backend API for its simplicity and massive ecosystem of plugins.
+nhvr uses Hono as a backend API for its simplicity and massive ecosystem of plugins.
 If you have ever used Express then it might feel familiar.
 Declaring routes and returning data is easy.

 ```
 server
-├── bun.lock
+├── package.lock
 ├── package.json
 ├── README.md
 ├── src